-Ancient grains are ‘in’ right now, but they’re definitely not just a fad, and they’re not going anywhere.
 There are lots of solid reasons why we should be eating them.
 The name ancient grains covers a whole host of very old varieties of grains, seeds, and grasses.
 They’re super healthy and offer an important diversity that we’ve lost in our modern diets.
 Even if you’re gluten intolerant, you may be able to eat ancient wheat varieties like emmer and farro, so they can be game changers for lots of people.
 And these grains bring new tastes and textures to our tables.
-Besides the wild rice, farro, and red quinoa that I used for this salad, here are some other ancient grains to look out for…any combination of them can be made into a salad like this one ~
+Besides the wild rice, farro, and red quinoa that I used for this salad, here are some other ancient grains to look out for…any combination of them can be made into an ancient grain salad like this one ~

 TIP: Don’t be intimidated by these unusual names, the cooking process is totally straightforward — prepare them just like you would pasta, by boiling until tender in lots of water, and then draining.
 There aren’t any specific measurements to keep track of so you can feel confident giving them a try.

 Grain salads are perfect for holidays and working lunches alike because they can be made ahead with no worries